Nancy Winstel: Tournament record

 Winstel's teams have won two national championships (2000, 2008), finished as national runner-up once (2003), have appeared in five final fours (1987, 1998, 2000, 2003, 2008), and have qualified for the NCAA tournament 20 times.
 Her teams have won or shared the Great Lakes Valley Conference championship ten times, most recently in 2009.

 Honors

-Winstel was named WBCA Division II National Coach of the Year honor in 1999–2000.
+Winstel was named Women's Basketball Coaches Association Division II National Coach of the Year honor in 1999–2000.

 She has been named Great Lakes Valley Conference Coach of the Year six times.
 In December 2009, she was named National Coach of the Decade by the Women's Division II Bulletin, which also named the NKU women's basketball team the program of the decade.

 Winstel still ranks 3rd on the school's all-time list for rebounding averaging 8.3 per game.
 During the 1974–1977 seasons she also averaged 10.3 points per game in her first season.